 For customers who have received a 36 month Persistent Debt letter

-If you are able to pay off your their debt in 4 years or less, we will make the following changes to your Terms and Conditions:
+If you are able to pay off your debt in 4 years or less, and to make sure your account cannot fall into persistent debt again, we will make the following changes to your Terms and Conditions:

 We will also make changes to make sure that any future spend cannot fall into persistent debt by increasing the minimum payment required on any new transactions.